-Seq Metadata item Obligation Max No. occurs
+Seq Metadata item No.

-Activity and participation need for assistance cluster
+- Activity and participation need for assistance cluster

-In the DS NMDS, the two data items forming this cluster are collected under one question on 'support needs'.
+In the Disability Services Minimum Data Set (DS NMDS), the two data elements forming this cluster are collected under one question on 'support needs'.
 This question records information about a person's need for help or supervision in their overall life and, as such, may not be directly relevant to the service being provided.